facelessuser/sublime-dracula-scheme/README.md

-# Color Scheme - Dracula
+# Color Scheme - Dracula Neue

 This is a Sublime Text (and Merge) color scheme using the [Dracula color palette](https://github.com/dracula/dracula-theme).
 Our implementation of Dracula uses the Sublime Text Mariana color scheme as a starting point and makes some alterations